web-atoms/sql-indexed-db/README.md

 // new one will be recreated in case of version mismatch const db = await SqlIndexedDb.open("db", /* version */ 2);

-const table = await db.createTableIfNotExists("Customers", {
+const customers = await db.table.createTableIfNotExists("Customers", {
     customerID: {
         type: "bigint",
         generated: "identity"